cortex-lab/phy/docs/performance.md

 cluster, with no spike-sampling budget.
 Its bin count and visible time range control the histogram.
 The time range is saved in the dataset's `.phy/state.json` and is not reused for fresh datasets.

+The Correlogram, Firing Rate, and ISI view menus expose their bin and range parameters together under **View settings**.
+These display parameters are dataset-local; changing them does not affect the controller spike budgets.

 Some actions explicitly request `load_all=True` and bypass a display limit.
 That does not turn the corresponding view setting into a global analysis